mahdi-b/ICS438_F25/morea/03-data-formats/assessment-data-formats.md

 ---

-# A01: Assessment of the Python and OOP skills Module
+# A01: Assessment of the Big Data Formats Module

 ## Summary of results

-Here are the results of this assessment, which took place on September 03, 2024:
+Here are the results of this assessment, which took place on September XX, XXXX:

 {%  include assessment-chartjs.html  %}